civicrm/civicrm-dev-docs/docs/documentation/style-guide.md

 -   "chapter" - file (in markdown), also one web page with a given URL
 -   "section" - heading within the page

-### Menu depth

-In the navigation menu (as stored in `mkdocs.yml`):

--   keep the page hierarchy to the depth described above (i.e. do not put folders within other folders).

 ### Chapter names

 In the navigation menu (as stored in `mkdocs.yml`):